KevinTheMix/CheatSheets/# IT/Ruby.md

-.select {|item| condition}      # Returns an array of all the items satisfying a condition .reject {|item| condition}      # Inverse of .select() .partition {|item| condition}   # Returns an array of two arrays of items distributed according to a condition .zip(t2,t3,..)                  # Array of Arrays of elements taken from each Array (instance and *parameters) sequentially one at the time, filling with nil
+.select {|item| condition}      # Returns an array of all the items satisfying a condition .reject {|item| condition}      # Inverse of .select() .partition {|item| condition}   # Returns an array of two arrays of items distributed according to a condition .zip(t2,t3,…)                  # Array of Arrays of elements taken from each Array (instance and *parameters) sequentially one at the time, filling with nil
-.ary(t2)                        # Union of the Array with t2, excluding duplicates, preserving Array order .inject()                       # See reduce (synonym) .reduce(initial, symbol)        # Returns a scalar value obtained by accumulating its items (e.g. Integers, Strings) using a binary operation symbol (e.g. :+, :*)
+.ary(t2)                        # Union of the Array with t2, excluding duplicates, preserving Array order .inject()                       # See reduce (synonym) .reduce(initial, symbol)        # Returns a scalar value obtained by accumulating its items (eg Integers, Strings) using a binary operation symbol (eg :+, :*)
 .reduce(initial) {|memo,item| memo+item}    # Assigns to memo the result of the block statement at each iteration
     # Default initial value is first item in the array => returns nil if unspecified and Array is empty
     # Initial value is necessary if it's a collection of class objects otherwise it will take the first object as initial value, while we actually need an expression of its attributes
     # If we're reducing an Array of numbers, then initial value isn't necessary (unless of course we want it different from intrisical neutral value 0/1 for +/*)
-.flatten    # Reduces a multi dimension Array to a single dimension Array e.g. [[1,2],3] -> [1,2,3]
-.sample     # Returns a random element from the Array
+.flatten    # Reduces a multi dimension Array to a single dimension Array eg [[1,2],3] -> [1,2,3] .sample     # Returns a random element from the Array
 ```